Below is a list of cooperative projects and their key stakeholders.

 Visiting Family & Relatives Regional Campaign – “We Want You Back”

 During the Covid19 period the region worked collaboratively in developing and rolling out the “We Want You Back” (click here to view the campaign which was promoted on Facebook and on the VisitCentral NSW website).
-The campaign includes a mix of digital content, social media, public relations and television advertising and leveraged twenty-seven x 40 second videos featuring local tourism personalities sharing their stories on what they love about their region with tips on things to see, do and taste.
+The campaign included a mix of digital content, social media, public relations and television advertising and leveraged twenty-seven x 40 second videos featuring local tourism personalities sharing their stories on what they love about their region with tips on things to see, do and taste.

 Online WHS Contractor Inductions